-So, you know, in the pragmatic world of the Congress, it's very difficult to stand up and say that-even if Congressman Buchanan and Congressman Conyers jointly, on either side of the aisle, rose and were in mutual and total agreement on this proposition, I shudder to think what might be proposition.
+So, you know, in the pragmatic world of the Congress, it's very difficult to stand up and say that-even if Congressman Buchanan and Congressman Conyers jointly, on either side of the aisle, rose and were in mutual and total agreement on this proposition, I shudder to think what might happen anyway.

-what might happen anyway.
 What do you think?